 The core of the graduate program is the deep commitment of the active research faculty to provide a quality graduate education.
 The collaborative environment of our research groups strengthens the learning environment for graduate students.
 The involvement of faculty within interdisciplinary programs brings a wide variety of students to our laboratories and seminars and promotes interactions across campus.
 The faculty attract post-doctoral fellows from around the world and their presence invigorates the research enterprise, thus students do not work in isolation but are part of both the departmental program as well as interdepartmental research communities including the Molecular and Cellular Biology Program, Neuroscience and Behavior Program, Organismic and Evolutionary Biology Program and the Collaborative Biomedical Research Program.

 Research in the Animal Biotechnology and Biomedical Sciences graduate program is supported by a variety of sources.
 Faculty hold grants from the United States Department of Agriculture, the National Institutes of Health, the National Science Foundation, the United States Agency for International Development as well as from private industry, foundations and the Massachusetts Agricultural Experiment Station.
-Our graduates are continually placed in excellent career and post-doctoral positions around the nation.
+Our graduates are continually placed in excellent career and post-doctoral positions, nationally and internationally.

 See the ABBS Graduate Handbook for details on program requirements, courses, rules and milestones.

 The main emphasis of the graduate program is hands on laboratory research.
 Students supplement lab work with a variety of coursework as well as research seminars and journal clubs.
-Required courses emphasize biochemistry, molecular and cellular biology, immunology and infectious diseases, as well as genetics and developmental biology.
-Doctoral students must pass a written and oral comprehensive qualifying exam, and both Ph.D. and M.S. students must pass a final oral defense of their thesis research.
+Required courses provide a strong foundation in biochemistry, molecular and cellular biology, immunology and infectious diseases, as well as genetics and developmental biology.
+Doctoral students must pass written and oral comprehensive qualifying exams and both Ph.D. and M.S. students must pass a final oral defense of their thesis research.
 All graduate students form a thesis committee of faculty members who meet regularly with the student to provide guidance and assess progress.

 The Fifth Year Masters is for students who are undergraduates in the department and begin research in a laboratory during their junior year.
 During their senior year they develop their research skills and take 6 credits of coursework towards their Masters degree.
 To complete the Fifth Years Masters requires 12-15 months after the B.S. degree and includes a combination of research work for independent study credit plus 6-8 additional coursework credits.